Educate U Futures"> Educate U Futures

 Our curriculum embodies key areas that we feel are most important in supporting our students to develop the essential skills to lead healthy and fulfilled lives.

 The curriculum has been designed in line with the Department for Education’s 16-19 guidance and provides an individually tailored programme based around individual students’ prior attainment and career goals.
-It provides students with key work-related learning experiences as well as activities that compliment skills-based elements of the curriculum which support students in progressing on to higher education or employment.
-The curriculum has been designed to offer flexibility for individuals to effectively meet their needs whilst ensuring breadth and depth so as not to limit individual future opportunities.
+Our curriculum provides students with employment focused learning experiences whilst supporting students with their higher education or future employment aspirations.

 Although the curriculum is designed to offer flexibility it aims to incorporate the following elements: